Below you will find the answers to common questions asked by customers.

 Q: How far in advance do I need to order a pizza design?

-A: The pizza designs on this website must be ordered one day in advance (24 hours, ideally).
-If you would like to order a custom design that is not currently offered, please try to place your order five days in advance.
+A: It’s always safe to order your pizza as early as possible as my schedule does tend to fill up, however, the pizza designs on this website can be ordered at one day in advance (24 hours, ideally).
+If you would like to order a custom design that is not currently offered, please try to place your order one week in advance.
 If you would like to order a custom design less than five days in advance, do not hesitate to ask, however, I cannot guarantee that I can put it all together in time.

 Q: How do I order a custom pizza design?

-A: The best way to order a custom pizza design is to contact the D. Palmieri’s Bakery Facebook page directly so that I can work with you on ingredients, style, etc. I usually try to give customers a few different designs to choose from.
-After a decision is made on the design, you must call D. Palmieri’s Bakery at 401-621-9357 to pre-pay for the pizza.
+A: The best way to order a custom pizza design is to contact the “Eric Palmieri – Pizza Designs” Facebook or Instagram pages directly so that I can work with you on ingredients, style, etc. I usually try to give customers a few different designs to choose from.
+After a decision is made on the design, you must call D. Palmieri’s Bakery at 401-621-9357 to pre-pay for the pizza no later than the day before the order is to be picked up.
 We accept all major credit cards.
 You may also come to our store at 624 Killingly Street in Johnston, RI to pay in cash if you wish.
 If you cannot access us via Facebook, you may call the store to place the order or send me an email directly at firstname.lastname@example.org

 Q: What size pizza can I order?